Still Standing (Monica album): Content

 Seventh track "Here I Am" was penned by Ester Dean and produced by Monica's elder cousin Polow da Don, marking their first collaboration.
-Led by a "bluesy guitar riff", the song deals with unrequired love, and has been announced as an official single from the album at numerous occasions, only to be replaced at the last minute each time.
+Led by a "bluesy guitar riff", the song deals with unrequited love, and has been announced as an official single from the album on numerous occasions, only to be replaced at the last minute each time.
 In April 2010, Monica confirmed on Twitter that she had re-recorded the song as a duet with Jamie Foxx, although he was later replaced by fellow R&B singer Trey Songz.
 "Superman", another production by Bryan Michael Cox, is an acoustic guitar-dominated ballad with syncopated drum pattern, in which she idolizes her man as a hero, comparing him with the same-titled DC Comics superhero.
 The track received a positive response among critics, who called it one of the finest moments on Still Standing: "Monica shows her range [...] and gives it some muscle."
 The album's ninth song and second single, Cristyle-penned "Love All Over Me", is producer Jermaine Dupri's only contribution to the record.
 Monica described the song as "about being strictly in love where everything feels right."
 Ending track "Believing in Me", an acoustic ode to moving beyond heartbreak, was contributed by Stargate.